Interpretation & Debate

 Another hard question is when a search is acceptable when the government has no suspicion that a person has done something wrong.
 Lest the answer seem to be “never,” think of airport security.
 Surely it is okay for the government to screen people getting on airplanes, yet the idea is as much to deter people from bringing weapons as it is to catch them—there is no “cause,” probable or otherwise, to think anyone has done anything wrong.
 This is the same sort of issue with bulk data collection, and possibly with gathering biometric information.

-What should be clear by now is that advancing technology and the many threats that face society add up to a brew in which the Fourth Amendment will continue to play a central role.
+Whatever the right answers are, advancing technology and the many threats that face society means that the Fourth Amendment will continue to play a central role in the future.

 The Future of the Fourth Amendment